NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Teleports 1 frame faster
   - Side switches two frames sooner (same total duration)
   - Gives him a KnJ you can turn around and block like all the others
+- Sand dive
+  - Hitbox appears sooner
-- Sand dive hitbox appears sooner, "lands" sooner
+  - "lands" sooner

 #### Cosmetic